Skip to main content

 List or remove beneficiaries with the same resource:

-# List (cursor-paginated); each item includes id, account_number, name, created_at, consent_status
+# List (cursor-paginated); each item includes id, destination_type, account_number, name, created_at, consent_status

 curl https://api.paysera.com/checkout-project/integration/v1/split-beneficiaries \